nktice/AMD-AI/README.md

 ```

 #### [ for Ubuntu 23.04 - lunar ]
-some things may require older versions of python, so we need to add
+Some things may require older versions of python, so we need to add
 jammy packages, so that they can be installed, on lunar systems.
 ```bash
 sudo add-apt-repository -y -s deb http://security.ubuntu.com/ubuntu jammy main universe